TheRoboticsClub/colab-gsoc2020-Sakshay_Mahna/evolutionary_robots/neural_networks/README.md

 **Format for Initialization**

-There is no such format for initialization because the Network consists of only 3 layers, whose input, hidden and output dimensions are stated explicitly while initialization of the Network object
+There is no format for initialization because the Network consists of only 3 layers, whose input, hidden and output dimensions are stated explicitly while initialization of the Network object

 **Format for parameter vector**